Jadhav to Hyderabad Fund case: How Harish Salve won it for India twice

 'Gratified as a lawyer', says Harish Salve on ICJ's verdict in Jadhav case

-"It is appropriate to record that the Nizam's successor in title can be no-one other than the Princes or India...I have seen no hint of the possibility of any further claimant to the Fund, beyond the Princes and India, the judge also said.
+"It is appropriate to record that the Nizam's successor in the title can be no-one other than the Princes or India...I have seen no hint of the possibility of any further claimant to the Fund, beyond the Princes and India, the judge also said.

 "In these circumstances, Nizam VII was beneficially entitled to the Fund and those claiming in right of Nizam VII - the Princes and India - are entitled to have the sum paid out to their order.
 I will leave it to the parties to frame an appropriate form of order for my approval," the court also ruled.